Some US-Based Helmet Manufacturers - Old Data!

 The helmet industry has had a small association of manufacturers, the Protective Headgear Manufacturers Association (PHMA, pronounced Fee-mah).
 The organization folded in 2009.
 PHMA had funded some useful research studies.

 Each year we do a review of helmets for the current season.
 That review includes all of the manufacturers for whom we have been able to find helmet information, many more than the few mentioned below.
-For a complete list, we keep a list of all the manufacturers we have heard of, whether or not we have any idea of their line.
+For a list, we keep a list of many of the manufacturers we have heard of, whether or not we have any idea of their line.
 What follows is commentary on only the largest players in the US market.
 Most of the news

 articles referenced below are used with the permission of Bicycle Retailer and Industry News, the best